turnbaughlab/ElenMatchR/README.md

-# ElenMatchR
+# ElenMatchR v1.0dev
-## v1.0dev

 Comparative genomics of Coriobacteriia based on random forests.
+Please visit the [shinyapps instance](https://jbisanz.shinyapps.io/elenmatchr/) to use.
+For certain large kmer-based jobs, it may be necessary to run locally in which case clone this repository.

-To use:
+### To do:
-### Option 1 (the easiest): visit the [shinyapps instance](https://jbisanz.shinyapps.io/elenmatchr/).
-#### OR
-### Option 2 (advanced).
-Download repository and run the shiny app via R studio.
-This will allow for modification of the code/ advanced parameters.
+The kmer_lookup.RDS file is just too large for upload (104Mb), until fixed, please contact jordan.bisanz@gmail.com for access.